Sterling collapses as investors fly into dollars

-SYDNEY : Sterling slumped to a record low on Monday as investors piled in to dollars and out of almost everything else, spooked by the prospect of high interest rates and poor growth ahead.
+SYDNEY: Sterling slumped to a record low on Monday (Sep 26), prompting speculation of an emergency response from the Bank of England, as confidence evaporated in Britain's plan to borrow its way out of trouble, with spooked investors piling in to US dollars.

+Broadening worry that high interest rates will hurt growth hit Asia's currencies and equities too, with exporters from Japanese carmakers to Australian miners hit hard.

-The pound plunged nearly 5 per cent at one point to $1.0327, breaking below 1985 lows as confidence in Britain's economic management and assets evaporated.
-Even after stumbling back to $1.05, the currency is down 7 per cent in two sessions.
+The pound plunged nearly 5 per cent at one point to US$1.0327, breaking below 1985 lows.
+Moves were exacerbated by thinner liquidity in the Asia session, but even after stumbling back to US$1.05 the currency is still down some 7 per cent in just two sessions.

-"It's a case of shoot first and ask questions later, as far as UK assets are concerned," said National Australia Bank's head of currency strategy, Ray Attrill in Sydney.
+"You've got to buy the dollar as a risk off-trade.
+There is nowhere else to go," said Rabobank strategist Michael Every in Singapore.

+"The BOE are going to have to step in today, surely, at which point everyone's going to end up with massively higher mortgage rates to try and stabilise sterling."

-The collapse sent the dollar higher broadly and it hit multi-year peaks on the Aussie, kiwi and yuan and a new 20-year top of $0.9528 per euro.
+The collapse sent the dollar higher broadly and it hit multi-year peaks on the Aussie, kiwi and yuan and a new 20-year top of US$0.9528 per euro.

 Last week, stocks and bonds crumbled after the United States and half a dozen other countries raised rates and projected pain ahead.
 Japan intervened in currency trade to support the yen.
 Investors lost confidence in Britain's economic management.